 Do you have a passion for discovering the stories behind buildings and places?
-Find out more about what it’s like to be an Architectural Investigator at Historic England.
+Find out what it’s like to be an Architectural Investigator at Historic England.

 A day in the life of an investigator

-Snodhill Castle in Herefordshire is on the Heritage at Risk register and has been taken over by a trust which is seeking funding for restoration.
+Snodhill Castle in Herefordshire was on the Heritage at Risk Register in 2016 when it was taken over by the community-run Snodhill Castle Preservation Trust which set out to raise funds for its restoration.

 The day starts at 7am, when I pick up my colleague and drive to site.
 There we meet representatives from the trust and experts from the Castle Studies Group.

 We explore the earthworks: could this level platform be traces of the castle chapel?
 My colleague gets excited about earthworks previously thought to be the traces of medieval fish ponds, which he thinks might be part of an Iron-Age hillfort.